perathambkk/lipreading/README.md

 # Lipreading

 A reporitory for lipreading on the [lipreading in the wild (LRW) dataset](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html) using the SpotFast Networks (ICONIP 2020).
 The SpotFast Networks utilize temporal window, two input pathways with lateral connections and two memory-augmented transformers to recognize word-level lip movements.
 The test accuracy is 84.4%.
 For comparisons with other methods, please consider [PapersWithCode](https://paperswithcode.com/sota/lipreading-on-lip-reading-in-the-wild).
+The models are sensitive to random seeds as far as we feel.
+Mixing random seeds between epoch cycles improves to results surprisingly.

 Wiriyathammabhum, Peratham.
 "SpotFast Networks with Memory Augmented Lateral Transformers for Lipreading."
 International Conference on Neural Information Processing.
 Springer, Cham, 2020.